patriciogonzalezvivo/eyeo16/README.md

 Note:
-**make these mandalas circular and move a touch faster** that that move, plus some other synchronicities, would lead me here
+**make these mandalas circular and move a touch faster** I am in awe that the synchronicity of moving to new york, and being in Zach's class, would lead me here

 --